Tressy: Ideal Toy Company

 In 1968 American Character filed for bankruptcy and Ideal acquired the defunct company's dyes, patents, and trademarks.
 Ideal used both trademarks Tressy and Cricket on their own products in the 1970s.
 The Ideal Toy Company version of the Tressy doll was an 18" fashion doll introduced in the year 1970 as "Gorgeous Tressy" and in 1971 as "Posin' Tressy".
 The Ideal Tressy Doll was specially produced for and sold only by Sears, Roebuck & Company and is considered by some collectors to be part of the Crissy "family" of dolls.
 She was advertised next to Crissy in Sears catalogs and like the Crissy Doll, Ideal Tressy's major appeal was her "growing-hair" feature.
 Tressy was pictured in Sears catalogs modeling exclusive Sears catalog outfits created for her and the Crissy Doll.
 However, Crissy Doll fashion packages do not mention the Ideal Tressy Doll as they do Crissy's companion dolls, the Kerry doll and the Brandi Doll.

 Gorgeous Tressy

 In 1970 Ideal's "Gorgeous Tressy" came dressed in a yellow and white geometric print dress and panties with black bow tie shoes.
-This same issue can also can be found in an orange and white dress variation.
+This same issue can also be found in an orange and white dress variation.
 This issue was released with a straight body in a white or black version.
 Tressy's Caucasian version had black hair and blue eyes, and the African American version had black hair and brown eyes.